sehaj97/BrowseBook/README.md

 # Description

- Application to can view a list of books matching or related to the user-submitted title.
+ Application to view a list of books matching or related to the user-submitted title.

 # Technologies Used

 - React Js
-- Jest
+- Jest react
 - HTML
 - CSS